uhh-pd-ml/sk_cathode/README.md

 ## Demos

-- `demos/weak_supervision.ipynb` gives a brief overview of the core idea of weak supervision for anomaly detection.
+- `demos/weak_supervision.ipynb` gives a brief overview of the core idea of weak supervision for anomaly detection, using a particle physics dataset.
 It defines the so-called Idealized Anomaly Detector and compares it to a fully supervised approach.
 It also features some slim code to compare methods in terms of median performance with 68% confidence intervals.
-- `demos/weak_supervision_gauss_example.ipynb` illustrates the core idea ok weak supervision with a Gaussian toy dataset and shows at which point it performs similarly to a fully supervised classifier.
+- `demos/weak_supervision_gauss_example.ipynb` illustrates the core idea of weak supervision with a Gaussian toy dataset and shows at which point it performs similarly to a fully supervised classifier.
 - `demos/cathode_walkthrough.ipynb` simply describes the basic working principle of the CATHODE method for weakly supervised anomaly detection on the LHCO example dataset.
 - `demos/lacathode_walkthrough.ipynb` touches the issue of background sculpting and guides through the working principle of LaCATHODE to mitigate this in (CATHODE-based) weak supervision.
 - `demos/anode_walkthrough.ipynb` gives a brief overview of the ANODE method (CATHODE's predecessor) for anomaly detection, which works analogous to weak supervision but constructs an explicit likelihood ratio using normalizing flows instead of training a classifier.